jeffsp/SPOC/apps/filter/filter.1.md

     All other points are kept.
 This option may be specified multiple times.

-\-\-unique-xyz
+\-\-unique-xyz, -u
 :   Remove duplicates with the same X, Y, Z values.
 This is useful for
     removing points whose X, Y, and Z values have been quantized with the spoc_transform application.
 This will prevent any two points from occupying the same exact location in space.
-Duplicates are randomly chosen for removal.
+The first occurrance of a point record with a non-unique X, Y, Z location is the one that gets saved.
+All subsequent occurances are removed.

-\-\-subsample=*#*
+\-\-subsample=*#*, -s *#*
 :   Subsample a point cloud by selecting a single random point record
     from each voxel of size *#*.
 This is useful for decimating a point cloud while still preserving the local structure.
+The first occurrance of a point record within a voxel is the one that gets saved.
+All subsequent occurances are removed.

 # SEE ALSO